 Onto the next step: Tackling aluminum waste

-To continue Secrid’s journey towards a zero-waste supply chain, Secrid looked into the reuse of rejected aluminum as well.
+To continue their journey towards a zero-waste supply chain, Secrid looked into the reuse of rejected aluminum.
+As a result:

 The other option for Secrid to handle the rejected aluminum would be to send it to an external recycler to create new aluminum.
 However, the external recycling of aluminum is a multi-step and energy-intensive process.